ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 The format should allow implementations to specify additional important information in addition to the bare timestamp.
-This is done by allowing implementations to include an informative suffix at the end with as many tags as required, each with a key and value separated by an equals sign.
+This is done by defining *tags*, each with a *key* and a *value* separated by an equals sign, and allowing implementations to include an informative *suffix* at the end with as many tags as required.
-The value can be a hyphen delimited list of multiple values.
+The value of a tag can be a hyphen delimited list of multiple values.

 In case a key is repeated or conflicted, implementations MUST give precedence to whichever value is positioned first.

 ## Namespaced

-Since the suffix can include all sorts of additional information, different standards bodies/organizations need a way to identify which part adheres to their standards.
+Since tags can include all sorts of additional information, different standards bodies/organizations need a way to identify which part adheres to their standards.
 For this, all information needs to be namespaced.